Get started with search

 Additional search functions

-If you want to search for various settings, users, projects, and more, see the following table to find non-semantic search tasks and corresponding actions.
+To search for various settings, users, projects, and more, see the following table for other types of search tasks and corresponding actions.

 Go to your organization and select Organization settings.